HosseinEyvazi/VelvetFlow/README.md

 ## Datasets and Experiment Setup

-VelvetFlow was evaluated on four classical clustering benchmarks:
+VelvetFlow was evaluated on four classical clustering benchmarks, all located in the `dataset/` directory:

 ### 1. Synthetic Dataset